CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-My-Journey-Through-TDD.md

 **Collaboration Activities**
 1. Code review at work
 2. Lots of pairing at work
-3. Learning Ensembles at work
+3. Learning Ensembles at work, Learning ensembles with Ted
 4. Meetings at work

 About 3.5->4 years in I started working at a new place where testing had been ingrained for 10 years previously.
 I think my plateau'ing stopped